crytic/slither-action/README.md

 ### Example workflow: Dapp

-The following is a complete GitHub Actions workflow example, meant to illustrate the usage of the Slither action when the compilation framework is not based on Node or Python.
-It will trigger with commits on `master` as well as any pull request opened against the `master` branch.
-To be able to build the project, it will configure Node and Nix on the runner, and install project dependencies.
+The following is a complete GitHub Actions workflow example meant to illustrate the usage of the Slither action when the compilation framework is not based on Node or Python.
+It will trigger with commits on `main` as well as any pull request opened against the `main` branch.
+To be able to build the project, it will configure Node and Nix on the runner and install project dependencies.
 Once the environment is ready, it will build the project (using `make build` via `nix-shell`) and finally run Slither on the project using the GitHub action.

-In this example, we are leveraging `ignore-compile` to avoid building the project as part of the Slither action execution.
+In this example, we leverage `ignore-compile` to avoid building the project as part of the Slither action execution.
 Slither will expect the project to be pre-built when this option is set.
-This allows us to use compilation frameworks which are not Node or Python-based, such as Dapp, together with the Slither action.
+This allows us to use compilation frameworks that are not Node or Python-based, such as Dapp, together with the Slither action.

 ```yaml